realtime-system/pysage/docs/intro.rst

         processed = mgr.tick()
         time.sleep(.03)

 the above code runs the game loop, and `"tick"s` roughly 30 times/second.
-This concludes the simple game loop example.
-To make this more interesting, you may want to define more behaviors on the message handler of the actor.
-You may also define the `"update"` method on the `"Player"` actor to do something at every game step.
+However, you may call "mgr.tick" however often to suit your own need.
+This concludes our simple example.
+To make this more interesting, you may want to add more actors/behaviors.
+You may also define the "`update`" method on the "`Player`" actor to do something at every game step.

 Sending Messages
 -----------------